Here are some important things you need to know before you undertake a student placement.

 This means if you're on a student visa you must count hours completed for non-mandatory placements as you would any other job unless they fall into one of the above categories.
 Please note this is regardless of whether the placement is paid or unpaid.

-If you're due to undertake placement outside of Australia, you must ensure you comply with the Student Travel and Transport Policy, which includes registering your travel with the University before you depart.
+If you're due to undertake placement outside of Australia, you must ensure you comply with the Student Travel and Transport Policy, which includes registering for travel insurance through the University before you depart.

 - The University is aware of your travel plans and can contact you in the event of an emergency.